VICE-Team/svn-mirror/vice/doc/building/GTK3-cross-build-setup.md

-Pango needs PATH=/opt/cross/bin:$PATH to find a few glib bins, but it also seems to need gobject-introspection.
+Pango needs PATH=/opt/cross/bin:$PATH to find a few glib bins, (but it also seems to need gobject-introspection)

+GObject-introspection doesn't appear to be necessary.
+But I'll have to rebuild some previous stuff with `-Dintrospection=false` or `--disable-introspection`, so the next stuff might not be neccesary:
+---

 $ wget https://github.com/GNOME/gobject-introspection/archive/1.60.1.tar.gz
 $ mv 1.60.1.tar.gz gobject-introspection-1.60.1.tar.gz